 Neurofeedback is a non-invasive treatment with generally minimal, if any, side-effects.
 The most common side-effects are brain fog, mild headaches, anxiety and tiredness, which all typically resolve in 12-24 hours.

 Some medical and psychological insurance plans now cover neurofeedback and/or biofeedback for certain conditions.
 Reimbursement to the client will vary depending on the client’s carrier and plan.
 We recommend calling the insurance company and asking them about coverage for specific CPT codes (use this form for reference).
 If the insurance company says that Neurofeedback or Biofeedback is covered, please get a reference number for the call, the name of the representative you spoke with, and the date and time of the call.
 If there is any discrepancy in reimbursement, you can use the reference number to substantiate your claim.
+We have provided a list of questions that should be discussed that you can review here.

 What is Neurofeedback?
 About 60 years ago, scientists discovered the amazing lifelong capacity of our brain to grow and change.
 Our brains were designed to learn and master new challenges.
 Neurofeedback...